codedbyBisma/startup-ids-system/README.md

 Real-time threat observation

-Built By
+---

+## Contributing

+If you'd like to improve this IDS or add features (e.g., email alerts, GUI dashboard, more detection rules), feel free to fork the repo and send a pull request!

+---

+## License

+This project is open source and available under the MIT License.

+---

+## Author

+Developed by Bisma Khushi

-Bisma Khushi — Cybersecurity Student & Freelance Security Developer
+Cybersecurity Student & Freelance Security Developer

-bismakhushi07@gmail.com